-

 Emmanuel Abbe: Erdal Arıkan’s Polar Codes

 Click here for the most recent polymath3 research thread.
 A new thread is comming soon.
-Emmanuel Abbe and Erdal Arıkan This post is authored by Emmanuel Abbe A new class of codes, called polar codes, recently made a breakthrough … Continue reading
+Emmanuel Abbe and Erdal Arıkan This post is authored by Emmanuel Abbe A new class of codes, called polar codes, recently made a breakthrough in … Continue reading

 Roth’s Theorem: Tom Sanders Reaches the Logarithmic Barrier